It is possible to recycle electric toothbrush heads via specialist programmes and take back schemes.

 You can recycle your Oral-B toothbrush heads through the Colgate TerraCycle scheme.
 Just drop them off at the registered location (which you can find on the TerraCycle website).

-There are also several companies which offer take back systems.
+There are also several brush head manufacturers that offer take back systems.
 They accept returns of their own products, but not brushes which are bought elsewhere.

 They have priced the recycling process into their brush heads, so normally the return is free.